 Are you a faculty member, graduate student, or post-doc interested in sharing your research with the general public?
 Become a Science Communication Fellow!
 The U-M Museum of Natural History uses the NSF-supported Portal to the Public guiding framework to bring scientists and public audiences together in face-to-face interactions that promote

-To become a Fellow, scientists participate in two free professional development workshops to University of Michigan graduate students, post-docs, and faculty to help them build skills to effectively engage public audiences.
-With guidance from Museum program staff, Fellows develop meaningful, inquiry-based and materials-rich table-top activities that showcase their research then share these activities with the public at two or more Museum events.
+To become a Fellow, scientists participate in two free professional development workshops focused on building the skills to effectively engage public audiences.
+With guidance from Museum program staff, Fellows develop meaningful, inquiry-based and materials-rich table-top activities that showcase their research then share these activities with K-12 students and the public at two or more outreach events.

-- Museum Science Communication Fellow certificate, for reference in a C.V., commending commitment to science communication and public engagement.
+- Museum Science Communication Fellow certificate for reference in a C.V., commending commitment to science communication and public engagement.

 - Consultation and assistance in writing broader impact plans to fulfill grant and other outreach requirements.

 - Opportunities to network with other scientists and researchers committed to public engagement as well as with education professionals.

 - Complimentary Museum membership.
 As a Museum member, you’re entitled to: Free admission to more than 300 museums and science centers around the world, free Planetarium passes, a 20% discount in the Museum Store, invitations to members-only events and exhibition openings, and more!

 For more information contact Alicia Comer, firstname.lastname@example.org.
 Please note that there are a limited number of spaces and we will not be able to accept all applicants.
 The application is now closed.
 Please check back in December 2018.